kooliha/Ouroboros_Loop_Station/README.md

 ## 🛠️ Hardware & Build

-- 💾 Daisy Seed
+- Daisy Seed
-- 🧱 **Through-hole components** only — easy to solder and mod
+- **Through-hole components** only — easy to solder and mod
-- 🧩 Compact and affordable PCB
-- 📦 All files open-source: schematics, PCB, and firmware

 ---

 ## 💬 Status

 > Project is in **active development**
-> Hardware design is in prototyping stage
+> Hardware design is in the prototyping stage
-> Firmware: basic looper engine working, track management in progress